Window Film Depot’s CEO Jeff Franson Featured in Window Film Magazine

 Addressing the “Big Three”

 Unlike other types of window film, selling and installing security film comes with an added layer of complexity.
-Prospective customers often need to be informed of the solutions in best alignment with the type of defense they’re seeking to optimally safeguard a building’s occupants.
-This conversation reflects the first phase of Franson’s big three: Presentation, site assessment, and installation services.
+Sales professionals often inform prospective customers about the solutions that best align with the level of defense needed to safeguard a building’s occupants.
+This conversation represents the first phase of Franson’s big three: presentation, site assessment, and installation services.

 The following is an excerpt taken from Jeff Franson’s article published in Window Film Magazine.

-If they’re looking to ‘stop’ bullets, it’s time for you to refer to a ballistic glazing expert or invest in becoming one yourself.
-If the customer’s goal is ‘delay,’ then security window films are an effective and affordable part of any layered defense plan for buildings.
-If delay is the goal, then you’re the right person for the job.
-Still, don’t forget The Golden Rule for selling security window film performance – under promise – because creating a false sense of security could be deadly.
+When a customer is looking to ‘stop’ bullets, it’s time for you to refer to a ballistic glazing expert.
+Or consider becoming one yourself.
+However, if their goal is ‘delay,’ security window films serve as an effective and affordable part of any layered defense plan for buildings.
+In cases where delay is the objective, you’re the right person for the job.
+Still, don’t forget The Golden Rule for selling security window film performance — under promise.
+Creating a false sense of security could be deadly.

 Once your assessment has confirmed the suitability of the anchored film solution, it’s time to go to work.
 Job number one on any security film project is to make sure your project manager confirms application and aesthetic standards with the customer representative responsible for sign-off.
-Too many projects go sideways when a customer’s expectations are not met – and that’s your fault – not theirs’.
+Too many projects go sideways when a customer’s expectations are not met – and that’s your fault – not theirs.
 Utilize the third-party IWFA-provided worksheet for installation quality and curing standards.
-Provide a ‘mock-up’ of a completed window with anchor so everyone is on the same page concerning what the ‘finished product’ looks like.
-Once agreement is made, make sure the entire installation meets or exceeds the approved mock-up.
+Provide a ‘mock-up’ of a completed window with an anchor so everyone is on the same page concerning what the ‘finished product’ looks like.
+Once you reach an agreement, ensure the entire installation meets or exceeds the approved mock-up.

 An Expert Install

-To follow a high level overview of the process to install anchored security window film to meet written standards and (hopefully) some helpful hints to ensure a smooth project for you, your customers, and installers. visit the article to see this installation process or contact Window Film Depot for more information.
+To follow a high-level overview of the process to install anchored security window film to meet written standards.
+You’ll also find some helpful hints to ensure a smooth project for you, your customers, and installers.
+Visit the article to see this installation process or contact Window Film Depot for more information.